 Also, pretty much any time pre-Time Skip that Luffy goes into Gear Second, Sanji goes into Diable Jambe, and Chopper eats his Rumble Ball...though that last one is even more Let's Get Dangerous post-Time Skip.

 When Usopp and Luffy fight over ownership of Merry (it was about to be decommissioned), Usopp, who had just been beaten senseless and is covered in bandages and bruises, goes crazy.
 The first eight minutes of that fight is nothing but him flooring Luffy with everything he has.
-He still is taken down with one hit, though.
+He's still taken down with one hit, though.
 The one hit that connects, that is.
 Luffy's first solid punch gets absorbed and reflected by an Impact Dial, courtesy of Usopp.

 Usopp plays this trope magnificently in Thriller Bark when he calls out for help, then rescues himself as Sogeking complete with gag theme turned Crowning Music of Awesome.